Table Of Content

 Introduction

-Blue Cat's MB-7 Mixer is a unique plug-in that splits the signal into several frequency bands and lets you mix them as if they were separate tracks.
+Blue Cat's MB-7 Mixer is a unique plug-in that splits the signal into several frequency bands and lets you re-mix and process them as if they were separate tracks: change levels, apply panning, add built-in effects, or even third party plug-ins.

-Each band proposes controls that you can find on a mixing console, and more: bypass, mute or solo each band separately to isolate frequencies you want to work on, adjust the gain, the "stereoness" and the position in the stereo field.
+Each band proposes controls that can be found on a mixing console, and more: bypass, mute or solo each band separately to isolate frequencies you want to work on, adjust the gain, the "stereoness" and the position in the stereo field.
 When manipulating the stereo image, a master mono switch also lets you check mono compatibility.

 The plug-in also proposes unique linking and grouping options thanks to our multi-instances technology.
 You can link bands together within a single instance or between several instances of the plug-in on different tracks.
 This lets a simple fader control as many bands on as many tracks as you want.
 This is particularly useful when adjusting the placement or the balance of several competing tracks.